Syphon Filter: Syphon Filter: The Omega Strain (2004)

 Gabe, now commander of a government agency, leads global investigation of viral outbreaks in order to stop a deadlier strain of the titular virus from emerging.
 Unlike previous games, the main protagonist is I.P.C.A. recruit Cobra, while Gabe and Lian Xing appear as supporting NPCs.
+In multiplayer, a maximum of three more characters may join Cobra, these are Python, Dragon and Viper.

 Syphon Filter: Dark Mirror (2006)

 Following a mixed reception of The Omega Strain, Dark Mirror is a return to the series' roots.
 Gabe investigates a terrorist incident in an Alaskan oil refinery, only to discover a big conspiracy around the titular Dark Mirror.
-This is the first Syphon Filer title developed for PlayStation Portable.
+This is the first Syphon Filter title developed for PlayStation Portable.
 The PlayStation 2 port removed multiplayer and mature content, but restored the roll ability.

 Syphon Filter: Logan's Shadow (2007)

 Serving as a direct sequel to Dark Mirror, Gabe receives a mission to retrieve stolen military equipment from Somali pirates, while discovering that his partner, Lian Xing, could be a double agent.

+The PS2-port released in 2010.